HTTP Strict Transport Security: Applicability

 The most important security vulnerability that HSTS can fix is SSL-stripping man-in-the-middle attacks, first publicly introduced by Moxie Marlinspike in his 2009 BlackHat Federal talk "New Tricks For Defeating SSL In Practice".
 The SSL (and TLS) stripping attack works by transparently converting a secure HTTPS connection into a plain HTTP connection.
 The user can see that the connection is insecure, but crucially there is no way of knowing whether the connection should be secure.
-At the time of Marlinspike's talk, many websites did not use TLS/SSL, therefore there was no way of knowing (without prior knowledge) whether the use of plain HTTP was due to an attack, or simply because the website hadn't implemented TLS/SSL.
+At the time of Marlinspike's talk, many websites did not use TLS/SSL, therefore there was no way of knowing (without prior knowledge) whether the use of plain HTTP was due to an attack, or simply because the website had not implemented TLS/SSL.
 Additionally, no warnings are presented to the user during the downgrade process, making the attack fairly subtle to all but the most vigilant.
 Marlinspike's sslstrip tool fully automates the attack.

 HSTS addresses this problem by informing the browser that connections to the site should always use TLS/SSL.
 The HSTS header can be stripped by the attacker if this is the user's first visit.
-Google Chrome, Mozilla Firefox, Internet Explorer and Microsoft Edge attempt to limit this problem by including a "pre-loaded" list of HSTS sites.
+Google Chrome, Mozilla Firefox, Internet Explorer, and Microsoft Edge attempt to limit this problem by including a "pre-loaded" list of HSTS sites.
 Unfortunately this solution cannot scale to include all websites on the internet.
 See limitations, below.

 HSTS can also help to prevent having one's cookie-based website login credentials stolen by widely available tools such as Firesheep.

 Because HSTS is time limited, it is sensitive to attacks involving shifting the victim's computer time e.g. using false NTP packets.

 Limitations

+The initial request remains unprotected from active attacks if it uses an insecure protocol such as plain HTTP or if the URI for the initial request was obtained over an insecure channel.
+The same applies to the first request after the activity period specified in the advertised HSTS Policy max-age (sites should set a period of several days or months depending on user activity and behavior).